A direct controlled-phase gate between microwave photons

 Our implementation presents a first step towards engineering direct nonlinear couplings between oscillators and harnessing them for fault-tolerant bosonic information processing.
 The results reported here can be significantly improved with existing techniques to make it a valuable multi-purpose tool in bosonic cQED.
-In its current form, the dispersive coupling between the coupler and the oscillators leads to small variations in the effective coupling strengths for different Fock states.
+In its current form, the dispersive coupling between the coupler and the oscillators leads to small variations in the effective coupling rates for different Fock states.
 This can be readily corrected via active cancellation techniques~\cite{rosenblum2018fault, reinhold2020error}, multi-tone drives as used in related implementations~\cite{xu2020demonstration, kim2025ultracoherent}, or by a judicious choice of operating point that minimizes the resulting inhomogeneity across Fock states~\cite{susan}.
 In addition, a promising alternative is to replace the transmon coupler with one that does not impart any dispersive shifts, such as the Superconducting Nonlinear Asymmetric Inductive eLement (SNAIL)~\cite{frattini20173, sm}.

 The primary limitation of the current gate fidelity is the drive-induced photon loss of the oscillators and the dressed dephasing arising from the interplay between the enhanced photon loss and the engineered cross-Kerr~\cite{sm}.
-This is a known challenge in four-wave mixing architectures operating under strong drives~\cite{carde2025flux, zhang2019engineering}, and several mitigation strategies are available.
-Using the SNAIL would reduce the four-wave-mixing terms and suppress the decoherence stemming from these spurious dynamics.
-Alternatively, fast-flux schemes could be used to dynamically tune the coupler to the operating point where the Raman condition is satisfied, eliminating drive-induced decoherence entirely~\cite{valadares2026flux}.
+This is a known challenge in four-wave mixing architectures operating under strong drives~\cite{carde2025flux, zhang2019engineering} and an active area of ongoing research~\cite{dai2026characterization}.
+One potential mitigation strategy is to use the SNAIL or other more tailored nonlinear couplers~\cite{maiti2025linear}, which reduce the four-wave-mixing terms and suppress the decoherence effects stemming from these spurious dynamics.
+Alternatively, we can also leverage broadband flux-tunability to dynamically tune the coupler to the operating point where the Raman condition is satisfied, eliminating drive-induced decoherence entirely~\cite{valadares2026flux}.